koajs/stateless-csrf/Readme.md

 - **Add a salt**: not sure if this is necessary since the user token is already unique.
 - **Add an expiration**: not sure this is necessary since the cookie has an expiration.

+## Disclaimer

+  I am not a security expert nor have I done a security audit on this code.

+  Use this at your own risk, and if you can think of any ways to make this more secure, let me know!

 ## License